The 10 Best Patient Estimate Software Vendors in 2026

 Six questions to put in front of every vendor on your shortlist:

-- How often are payer contract rates and benefits refreshed?
+- How are payer contracts loaded and maintained?
 Stale contracts produce inaccurate estimates and erode patient trust on the second visit.
+Ask whether the vendor maintains Medicare and commercial rule updates automatically.

-- Does it generate NSA-compliant Good Faith Estimates without manual spreadsheets?
+- Does the platform generate NSA-compliant Good Faith Estimates without manual spreadsheets?
 If the answer is "sort of," keep looking.

 Frequently asked questions